 Visit to Skye

 The Committee held a meeting in Portree on Skye on 15 March at the Fingal Centre.
-Notes of all engagement visits undertaken on Skye will be available shortly.
+Notes of visits are below:

 Meeting in a Box!